msales/go-clock/README.md

 ```

 ## Usage
-In your code, simply use the `go-clock` functions for time retrieval, instead of the standard `time` package:
+In your code, simply use the `go-clock` functions for time retrieval instead of the standard `time` package:

 ```go
 import "github.com/msales/go-clock"